navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** Point-free code emphasizes the *transformation* rather than the *data*.
 It's often more composable and can be easier to reason about once you're fluent.

-**Contrast with mainstream:** Haskell programmers sometimes write point-free (using `.` for composition).
-Most languages require naming arguments.
-In Seq, you'd have to go out of your way to *not* be point-free.
+**In other languages:** Haskell supports point-free style using `.` for composition.
+APL and J are famously point-free.
+Most languages require naming arguments explicitly.
+In Seq, point-free is the default style since values live on the stack.

 ---